 As a professional, I believe that it is my duty to stay abreast of the latest technological advances in dentistry.
 In order to ensure that my patients are receiving the most efficient and quality care they deserve, I regularly participate in continuing education.
 With my commitment to the latest developments and newest technologies, you can rest assured that you will be receiving the most advanced care.

 Overall, I am a native of Charlotte, NC and am so excited to belong to such a wonderful community.
 After living in Dallas and New York City for some time, I am excited to be back home and working alongside my loving husband.
 I attend the Central Church of God, and love all things UNC!
-In my leisure, I enjoy watching movies, reading, playing tennis, and especially love spending time with my sweet baby boy!
+In my leisure, I enjoy watching movies, reading, playing tennis, and especially love spending time with my sweet little boys!
 I love to laugh, I love to smile, and am excited to share these gifts with you!

 Ironically, I never had braces, but that did not lessen my understanding of how important an attractive smile is.
 As a high school student in my hometown of Decatur, GA, I decided that I wanted to become an orthodontist.
 After receiving my B.S. in Biology from Morehouse College in Atlanta, I then went on to receive my dental degree from the University of North Carolina at Chapel Hill.